Car reverses into Royston bungalow kitchen

 Nick Poole said: "I had just left the kitchen after making a sausage sandwich when the car came crashing through the wall.

-"I immediately ran outside and luckily the driver was fine, but obviously shocked."'Holding up roof'
+"I immediately ran outside and luckily the driver was fine, but obviously shocked."

 He described it as a "freak accident".